Waterways and Canals are Steeped in History

 Steampower and Horsepower

 The Industrial Revolution in England around the 1760's saw monumental changes in manufacturing, mining, transportation and technology thanks to the invention of the steam engine that greatly aided production and enabled things to be made with greater speed.
-However, the road system in England left much to be desired and this meant that shipping goods was a pro
+However, the road system in England left much to be desired and this meant that shipping goods was a problem.
+The inland waterways had to contend with tides and bad weather so delivery guarantees were always an issue.
+The answer lay in the creation of inland canals that wound about the countryside enabling goods and products to get to their destinations faster.

 In creating these canals a whole new industry was launched and with it jobs for both man and beast.
 Sturdy horses, mules and even donkeys were pressed into service pulling the barges along the placid waterways.
 Whole families called these long boats their homes and they all helped out with the chores, leading the horse or mule and opening and closing the locks.
 These waterway nomads had a language, culture and lifestyle all their own and the familiar Roses and Castles artwork on the canal boats has become an art form.